Markdown to LaTeX Converter

 Preparing academic papers

-Convert Markdown drafts to LaTeX for submission to journals or conferences.
+Convert Markdown drafts to LaTeX before adapting them to a journal or conference template.

 Generating PDF reports